AustinTSchaffer/Notebook/Coding Project Ideas/Coming Up With Ideas for a Side Project.md

 - Find a way to use the data for something productive, like visualizing the increasing frequency of events that might be related to global warming
 - Find a way to process/store the data in a format that better suits the application

-Other data sources / programming competition sites:
+Data source and programming competition sites:

 - https://data.worldbank.org/
 - https://www.crowdanalytix.com/community